edcedcedcedc/computer-science-curriculum-ossu/README.md

 # About
 Here, I'll be sharing my accomplishments and completed courses as a way of looking back and reflecting on my progress.
-My aim is to independently get educated in Computer Science for free using resources from [Khan Academy](#KhanAcademy) and [Open Source Society University](#OSSU) which is aligned with the standards outlined in the [CS2013 Curriculum Guidelines for Undergraduate Degree Programs in Computer Science](https://github.com/ossu/computer-science/blob/master/CURRICULAR_GUIDELINES.md)
+My aim is to independently get educated in Computer Science for free using resources from [Khan Academy](#KhanAcademy) and [Open Source Society University](#OSSU) The last is aligned with the standards outlined in the [CS2013 Curriculum Guidelines for Undergraduate Degree Programs in Computer Science](https://github.com/ossu/computer-science/blob/master/CURRICULAR_GUIDELINES.md)

 ## Updates